costyn/LEDswarm/README.md

 * Mesh master election
 * Automatic synchronisation of pattern, pattern timing and BPM (for bpm based patterns).
 * Each node will work standalone when out of range of the rest (it will become it's own master)
+* On the Atom Matrix 5x5 rgb display the heart will pulse slowly when *alone* (out of range) and will pulse quickly when *together in a mesh!*

 ## Usage
 * Make a new src/headers/<project>.h file with your preferences (see other files for examples)